WELCOME TO MY PERSONAL WEBSITE

 I travel!
 And it can happen that I won't be able to answer any messages for days.

 The best way - and the most reliable way for you to contact me is via the form.
-I don't read my LinkedIn or Twitter direct messages - thank the spammers.
-I use Facebook mostly for real life friends.
-And No you won't get my Skype id without first telling me why you want it...
+I don't read my LinkedIn or Twitter direct messages, thanks to the spammers.
+You can find me on Facebook or send me a message for my Skype id.

-Usually you'll hear from me within a couple of hours, but now you know, please don't stress if I don't get back to you within a day or two - I will get back to you.
+Usually you'll hear from me within a couple of hours, but please don't stress if I don't get back within a day or two, I will get back to you as soon as I can?

 Looking forward hearing from you.